Mobile Film School (non-accredited) in San Diego, California

 S. Botello Productions™ is forming a mobile film resource center for the world to access.
 A strong emphasis is on connecting the world of filmmaking to mobile filmmakers around the globe via new technological advances with mobile phone cameras.

 SBP is based in San Diego, California where owner and founder of the mobile film resource center resides.
-On September 4, 2012 we issued a press release announcing the Mobile Film School (non-accredited) with two directors: Conrad Mess, who lives in Zaragoza, Spain and Max Schleser, in Wellington, New Zealand.
-Both are well known globally as pioneers in the mobile film industry.
+On September 4, 2012 we issued a press release announcing the Mobile Film School (non-accredited).
+Conrad Mess, who lives in Spain is well known globally as a pioneer in the mobile film industry.

-Multi-award iPhone filmmaker Conrad Mess and Max Schleser, founder of MINA (Mobile Innovation Network Aotearoa) and instructor at Massey University in Wellington, New Zealand are collaborative partners of our exclusive mobile film school, which we plan to accredit.
+Multi-award iPhone filmmaker Conrad Mess is a collaborative partner of our exclusive mobile film school, which we plan to accredit.

-During a kickoff event in February 2013, Max Schleser flew into San Diego to take part in the official launch of our school and present during our two-day workshop.
+The official launch of our school took place in San Diego in February 2013 as a three-day master class.
+Max Schleser attended and presented during the workshop.
 The photo below features Max Schleser (sitting right) with Jeff Turboff (standing) and Perry Dixon.

 “I learned so much in this class it felt like an on the job training with a production company.
 I learned how to use my phone as an audio recorder separate from just visual recording, how to edit with multiple apps, lighting, adding music and so much more.
 I couldn’t get this on my own without MFS.” – Perry Dixon about the Mobile Film School in San Diego.